Dr Jenevora Williams

-As voice science is a relatively young discipline, she has engaged in pioneering work at a grass roots level through the delivery of innovative lectures on Vocal Health, Performance Anxiety, Vocal Pedagogy, Teaching Young Singers, Singing in the Brain, Voice Acoustics, and Teaching Studio Communication Style for bodies such as the British Voice Association, British Association for Performing Arts Medicine (BAPAM) and the Association of Teachers of Singing in the UK; NATS and the Voice Foundation in the US; PEVoC and EVTA in the EU.
-Jenevora has delivered her courses in Belgium, Finland, Portugal, Perth (Australia), and has bookings for Oslo, Sweden, Rochester MI and Estonia.
+As voice science is a relatively young discipline, she has engaged in pioneering work at a grass roots level through the delivery of innovative lectures on Vocal Health, Performance Anxiety, Vocal Pedagogy, Teaching Young Singers, Singing in the Brain, Voice Acoustics, and Teaching Studio Communication Style for bodies such as the British Voice Association, British Association for Performing Arts Medicine (BAPAM), the Association of Teachers of Singing in the UK; NATS and the Voice Foundation in the US; PEVoC and EVTA in the EU.
+Jenevora has delivered her courses in Belgium, Finland, Portugal, Austria, Slovenia, Perth (Australia), Chicago IL, and has bookings for an Australian tour next year.
 She also offers more general training for teachers in regional and national music organisations like Sound Connections, The Voices Foundation, Sing Up and Sistema Scotland.
 Her work now is mainly through Vocal Health Education: along with Stephen King of the Voice Care Centre, she has set up Vocal Health First Aid training that leads on the Vocal Health Practitioner and Vocal Rehabilitation Specialist, all of these are fully accredited qualifications.

-Jenevora has a busy private practice both at her home in Guildford, Surrey, and also in Pro Voice Care in Soho, London.
+Jenevora has a busy private practice both at her home in Guildford, Surrey, and also at Pro Voice Care in Soho, London.
 She is experienced in preparing singers for solo professional performance and recordings (Royal Opera House Covent Garden, Glyndebourne, Les Arts Florissants, Aix-en-Provence, Garsington, Decca, EMI, Hyperion).
 Many of her students are members of professional opera choruses and groups such as the Monteverdi Choir and The Sixteen.
 Others perform as soloists both nationally and internationally.
-She has given masterclasses in Portugal, Belgium, Germany, United States and Australia.
+She has given masterclasses in Portugal, Ireland, Belgium, Germany, United States, Canada and Australia.

-Some of her teaching work is in vocal rehabilitation; she offers guidance for singers who may have challenges with vocal health or technique.
+Much of her teaching work is in vocal rehabilitation; she offers guidance for singers who may have challenges with vocal health or technique.
 Jenevora works alongside the UK’s leading voice doctor Declan Costello in more than one voice clinic.
 Jenevora is an Associate Lecturer in vocal rehabilitation for professional singers on the MSc in Performing Arts Medicine at UCL.
 She is one of the recommended Vocal Rehabilitation Coaches for the Voice Care Centre and BAPAM, and she also takes referrals from voice clinics around the country.